-The Board should be informed of any deficiency in clients' segregated assets.
+The Board should be informed of any deficiency in clients' segregated assets viii.
+Other matters

-The Board should be informed of the audit findings raised by the internal, external and regulatory auditors and the actions taken by management to address the issues highlighted viii other matters f) to liaise with the regulatory bodies on compliance matters
+The Board should be informed of the audit finds raised by the internal.
+External and regulatory audits and the actions taken by management to address the issues highlighted f) to liaise with the regulatory bodies on compliance matters